Outreach Program & Services

 Counselling Services

-Free individual counselling for individuals of all genders
+• Free individual counselling for people of all genders who have experienced or witnessed family or domestic violence

 To enquire about counselling or support services, please contact our Systems Navigator at 1 (780) 750-8650.